jeremylutat/jeremylutat.github.io/_case_studies/rfm_case_study.md

 assets: /assets/images
 ---

-# Introduction
+# Introduction -
 Effective e-commerce hinges on knowing who your customers are and how they behave.
-In this case study, I start by assessing and cleaning the TheLook eCommerce dataset, then apply an RFM framework—enhanced with an “emerging repeat buyer” flag—to segment customers into repeat champions, emerging repeat buyers, and one-time shoppers.
+In this case study, I start by assessing and cleaning the TheLook eCommerce dataset, then apply an RFM framework to segment customers into repeat champions, emerging repeat buyers, and one-time shoppers.
 I analyze each group’s recency, frequency, and monetary value to reveal their distinct purchasing patterns.
 From those insights, I draw initial recommendations for tailored marketing tactics and retention efforts.

 **RFM Segmentation** is a classic marketing technique that evaluates customers by:
 - **Recency (R):** How recently a customer made a purchase (customers who purchased more recently are often more engaged).